miguelalb/resume-portal-fastapi/README.md

 # Resume Maker Portal App

-The Resume Maker Portal App is an Open Source tool that helps you create a modern :fire: and professional resume! :smile:
+The Resume Maker Portal App is an Open Source tool that helps you create a modern :fire: and professional resume!

 - [x] Add your information once :sparkles: